Skip to content

 0x6F(111) Reserved for future Class type (e.g. user-defined types)

-• (e.g. 12 for Coll[_], 24 for Coll[Coll[_]], etc.).
+• (e.g., 12 for Coll[_], 24 for Coll[Coll[_]], etc.).

 • The base code can be added to the embeddable type code to produce the code of the constructed type.

-• For example 12 + 1 = 13 is a code of Coll[Byte].
+• For example, 12 + 1 = 13 is the code for Coll[Byte].

 This encoding allows very simple and fast decoding using div and mod operations.

-Following the above encoding schema, the interval of codes for data types is divided, as shown in Table 6
+Following the above encoding schema, the interval of codes for data types is divided, as shown in Table 6.

 Encoding of Function Types#